John 19:1-42 - Outline of John (Book Notes menu page)

 • because he knew Jesus was innocent, not because he believed in Him.

-• because he was under conviction by the Truth, and tormented by his superstitions (v.7,8).
+• because he was convicted by the Truth, and tormented by his superstitions (v.7,8).

 but the Jews cried out, saying,